remimorvan/knowledge-clustering/README.md

   without quote symbols.
 Proposes to add quotes around them.

 Options:
-  -t, --tex FILE        Your TeX file.  [required]
-  -k, --knowledge FILE  File containing the knowledges that are already
+  -t, --tex FILE              Your TeX file.  [required] -k, --knowledge FILE        File containing the knowledges that are already
                               defined.
+Multiple files are allowed; new
+                              knowledges will be written in the last one.
+If the option is not specified, all .kl file in the current directory (and subdirectory,
+                              recursively) will be taken.
+If there are multiple files, exactly one of them must end with `default.kl`.
-Multiple files are allowed; new knowledges will be written in the last one.  [required] -p, --print INTEGER   When finding a match, number of lines (preceding the match) that are printed in the prompt to the user.
+  -p, --print INTEGER         When finding a match, number of lines (preceding
+                              the match) that are printed in the prompt to the user.
+  -N, --no-update / --update
   --help                      Show this message and exit.
 ```

 After running